 So which order should I open the cards

 I always recommend starting with what I like to call the “CHASE GAUNTLET.”

 When I originally started writing this post, I was going to show you the exact order I used, but some of the points have changed since then, and I know more now than I did then.
 So this is my recommended card strategy if you are just getting started.
 I also build a spouse or significant other into my strategy, so I am using a 10/24 baseline.
-If you are single and don't have a partner, it will work the same, but your gauntlet would be five chase cards per 24 months.
-To be even more specific: when Chase does a hard pull on your credit, if you have opened more than five cards in the past 24 months, you will get an automatic denial.
+If you are single and don't have a partner, it will work the same, but your gauntlet would be five Chase cards per 24 months.
+To be even more specific: when Chase does a hard pull on your credit, if you have opened five or more cards in the past 24 months, you will get an automatic denial.

 1. Chase Sapphire Preferred – 50,000 points